imhuaweizhu/stock-yfinance/README.md

 1. Is the CEO honest, trustworthy, transparent, and open to discussions on issues and risks the company is facing?
 2. Skin in the game
 3. How do the employees rate the company?
 (Glassdoor review)
-4. Reasonable strategy to widen its moat and to increase revenue
+4. A reasonable strategy to widen its moat, increase revenue, explore revenue optionality and improve operating efficiency inside the company

 <img width="353" alt="Screen Shot 2022-06-30 at 6 56 02 PM" src="https://user-images.githubusercontent.com/34038625/176796120-a950994e-4025-4ee7-bc6d-355ddb135cd3.png">